 Waterton Lakes National Park - Alberta

 This 18" x 24" oil on canvas captures a wonderful lake reflection of the Rocky Mountains in Waterton Lakes National Park.
 Waterton Lakes, the smallest of Canada's 46 national parks, is treasured for its clear, clean waters.
+No longer available - gifted.

 Yoho National Park - British Columba

-This 14" x 18" oil on canvas captures a mountain lake nestled into Rocky Mountains in Yoho National Park.
+This 14" x 18" oil on canvas reveals a mountain lake nestled into Rocky Mountains in Yoho National Park.
 The lake is on the cusp of freezing over.
 In late Spring, the snow will melt and replenish the river basins with fresh water used to fill taps, irrigate farms and produce hydroelectricity.
 No longer available.

 Thunderstorm - Southern Alberta

-Ominous storm clouds over Southern Alberta wheat fields are captured in this 12' x 24' oil painting.
+Ominous storm clouds over Southern Alberta wheat fields are realized in this 12' x 24' oil painting.
 The storm began with warm moist air blowing west from British Columbia and rising when it reached the Rocky Mountains.
 The cumulus clouds which formed were then fed and darkened by severe summer heat rising from the fields.
 No longer available - sold.

 Mystic Beach - Vancouver Island